 At the very minimum, you should have 14 days’ worth of emergency food in your home (30 days is even better).
 Typically, we think of things like dry beans, rice, and pasta as emergency foods.

-However, all of these foods must be cooked – something that you might not be able to do during a power outage.
+However, all of these foods must be cooked – something you might not be able to do during a power outage.

 For this reason, it is best to have a supply of food that doesn’t require cooking.

-Good foods for power outages include canned meals (soup, ravioli, etc.), crackers, pretzels, jars of hummus and pate, cheese in a can, shelf-stable boxes of milk, and juice, cereal, and energy bars.
+Good foods for power outages include canned meals (soup, ravioli, etc.), crackers, pretzels, jars of hummus and pate, cheese in a can, shelf-stable boxes of milk, juice, cereal, and energy bars.

 For more ideas, see this post on Survival Foods To Stockpile.

-Water during Power Outages
+Water during Long Term Power Outages

 Boil alerts are often issued during power outages because the water treatment facility cannot treat water without electricity.
 You will need a safe supply of drinking water to last you through the power outage.